flutter/website/cookbook/testing/mocking.md

 In certain cases, unit tests may depend on classes that fetch data from live web services or databases.
 This is inconvenient for a few reasons:

-  * Calling live services or databases will slow down test execution
+  * Calling live services or databases will slow down test execution.
   * A passing test may start failing if a web service or database returns unexpected results.
 This is known as a "flaky test."
   * It is difficult to test all possible success & failure scenarios using a